aec-coding-club/AEC-Coding-Club-Website/README.md

-# Wanna expose your location?
+# AEC Coding Club Website

 Welcome to the code for AECCC's website.